2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 - **Symmetric cryptography**: This system uses the same key for both encryption and decryption, requiring a secure channel for exchanging the key.
 Although effective, symmetric cryptography has limitations, particularly when secure communication channels are not feasible.
 - **Asymmetric cryptography (public key cryptography)**: introduced in the 1970s, this system allows users to have a pair of keys—a public key for encrypting data and a private key for decrypting it.
 This breakthrough eliminated the need for secure channels to share encryption keys, enabling secure communication over public channels.

-Bitcoin makes extensive use of the **Elliptic Curve Digital Signature Algorithm (ECDSA)**, a form of asymmetric cryptography where users generate a public and private key pair.
+Bitcoin extensively utilizes the **Elliptic Curve Digital Signature Algorithm (ECDSA)**, a form of asymmetric cryptography that involves generating a public and private key pair.
 The public key is shared openly, but the private key must remain secret.
 These keys are critical for verifying and signing Bitcoin transactions.

 ![Image](assets/3/1.webp)